dmitrio03/portfolio/_projects/balance-sheet-python.md

 ## The potential

 This kind of code can flag when balance sheet accounts change unexpectedly.
-It can also trace backward, checking when certain pledges were made and what might be at risk of becoming uncollectible.
-For accountants, this tool can help trace liability accounts that may have been building large balances without being properly expensed or reduced over time.
+It can also trace the accounts backwards, checking when certain transactions were made in prior fiscal years.
+For example: a pledge for a donation more than five years back--which might be at risk of being uncollectible.
+For accountants, this tool can also help trace liability accounts that may have been building large balances without being properly expensed or reduced over time.

 ## View the code directly